Ninjadini/njconsole/docs/index.md

     - 📱 App, device, and system info viewer
 - 🧱 Modular design — plug in your own modules and panels
 - 🧾 Source — Full C# code included
-- 📘 Documentation provided for all public APIs — includes C# XML comments and a Getting Started guide.
+- 📘 Documentation provided for all public-facing APIs — includes C# XML comments and a Getting Started guide.
 Web documentation with latest tips and tricks also avaviable

 Whether you're debugging complex behavior, prototyping features, or tweaking values on the fly, NjConsole gives you full control over your game — in the editor or at runtime, on any platform.